For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

-- Main brush and side brush: These components take the most beating and oftentimes stuff like hair and grime accumulate under the side brush and the axles of the primary brushes.
+- Main brush and side brush: These components take the most beating, and often, stuff like hair and grime accumulate under the side brush and the axles of the primary brushes.
 Check these areas at least once a week.

-- Sensors: Check the cliff sensors beneath these robots and clean it using clean cotton buds or a microfiber towel for it to function at its optimum level.
+- Sensors: Check the cliff sensors beneath these robots and clean them using clean cotton buds or microfiber towels to function at their optimal level.

 - Wheels: Perhaps the most neglected part of a robot vacuum.
 The 675 and 690 have three wheels – one castor wheel in front for steering and two rubber wheels in the middle.
 Use a slightly damp towel and wipe these parts down.

-Related: Please check this how-to guide on how to clean the Roomba 690.
+Related: Please check this how-to guide on cleaning the Roomba 690.

 Availability of parts

-Buying components for any Roomba model won’t be a problem.
-Even with older models like the Roomba 675 and 690.
-Since both these robots use the same modules, you can purchase parts for the 675, and it will fit the 690 and vice-versa.
+Buying components for any Roomba model won’t be a problem, even with older models like the Roomba 675 and 690.
+Since both these robots use the same modules, you can purchase parts for the 675, which will fit the 690, and vice-versa.

 Another reason to strongly consider these products is the ease of replacing components.
 Parts like the battery are easily replaced using a Philips screwdriver.

-Parts such as filters and brushes are available in stores like Amazon, Walmart, and even Aliexpress if you live in the ASEAN region.
+If you live in the ASEAN region, parts such as filters and brushes are available in stores like Amazon, Walmart, and even Aliexpress.

 |Run time (Turbo mode)|